Accounting for Federal Budget economic recovery stimulus measures – JobMaker Hiring Credit

 What is the JobMaker Hiring Credits?

-The Government has committed $4 billion over the next few years in the form of JobMaker Hiring Credits to be paid to eligible employers for each new job created over the next 12 months (7 October 2020 to 6 October 2021) for eligible employees aged 16-35 years.
+The Government has committed $4 billion over the next few years in the form of JobMaker Hiring Credits to be paid to eligible employers that create additional employment over the next 12 months (7 October 2020 to 6 October 2021) for eligible employees aged 16-35 years.
 The program is designed to encourage employers to hire young workers and move people from JobSeeker, Youth Allowance or Parenting Payment programs into stable employment.
 It is not available to the major banks and those businesses currently claiming JobKeeper.

 How does it work?

-Eligible employers will be paid the following amounts from government for each new job created:
+Employers will be paid the following amounts from government for each additional job created for an ‘eligible additional employee’:

 - $200 for employees aged 16-29, and